gl0bal01/gl0bal01.github.io/blog/2025-06-10-ctf-platforms-training.md

 date: 2025-06-19
 ---

 Looking to sharpen your cybersecurity skills?
 Whether you're a beginner or an experienced professional, these platforms offer hands-on challenges that will test and improve your abilities across various domains of information security.
-From web exploitation to OSINT investigations, here's your complete guide to the best CTF platforms and training games available.
+From pwn, web exploitation to OSINT investigations, here's your complete guide to the best CTF platforms and training games available.
+You can also find few games for all levels on my [Discord](https://discord.gg/T5tc9Rq8DV)

 <!--truncate-->